frequenz-floss/flake8-numbers/README.md

 Flake8 Numbers Plugin

+This repository is currently in bootstrapping phase, expect it to be flakey 😊.

-TODO(cookiecutter): Improve the README file
+TODO: Improve the README file

 ## Contributing